Yorick20022/yorick-antilag/README.md

 # Usage

 To use antilag in your FiveM server, simply start the yorick-antilag resource, `ensure yorick-antilag`.
-By default, the antilag effect is triggered when the vehicle reaches a specific amount of RPM.
+By default, the antilag effect is triggered when the driver of the vehicle releases the W key when the car reaches a specific amount of RPM.